No one wants the hassle of trying to drag a heavy grill to the campsite or park for a cookout.

 - No Adaptor for Full-Sized Propane Bottle – This is a bummer since you’ll have to stick with smaller propane tanks unless you want to spend a little extra for the adapter.

-4. Best Infrared Grill – Solaire Anywhere Portable Infrared Propane Gas Grill
+6. An expensive but nice option – Solaire Anywhere Portable Infrared Propane Gas Grill

 The Solaire gives your infrared grilling in a super portable, well-designed grill.